-- 14. Does completion of the California Environmental Quality Act (CEQA) satisfy the requirements for the Community Impact?
-The Community Impact criteria must be addressed by applicants prior to the submission of applications.
+- 12. Does completion of the California Environmental Quality Act (CEQA) satisfy the requirements for the Community Impact?
+The Community Impact criteria must be addressed by applicants prior to submission of applications.
 If the above requirements were fulfilled during the process for demonstration of CEQA compliance for the project, applicants must provide supporting documentation referencing page numbers as applicable.
-Refer to the "Community Impact" section of the RGA for more information. - 15.
+Reference section "Community Impact" of the RGA for more information. - 13.
 Can there be two digesters located within a short distance of each other?
 The DDRDP does not restrict projects by location, however, each grant application must represent an individual digester project at a unique project site (i.e., dairy operation).
-Please note that the "Community Impact" specifications/guidelines will need to be addressed for each project. - 16.
+Please note that the "Community Impact" specifications/guidelines will need to be addressed for each project. - 14.
 Can applicants include more than three letters of support?

 The Community Impact section of the RGA requests that applicants submit "up to three letters of support..." with their application.
-Applicants may submit more than three letters of support, but they will not receive additional points in the scoring criteria. - 17.
-Is the DDRDP grant solicitation highly competitive?
+Applicants may submit more than three letters of support, but they will not receive additional points in the scoring criteria.

+15. Is the DDRDP grant solicitation highly competitive?

 CDFA anticipates that the grant solicitation will be highly competitive.
-During the 2022 DDRDP solicitation, only 52% of the applicants that submitted applications received a grant award. - 18.
-If interconnection happens after August 31, 2026, due to utility delays, will the recipient still receive reimbursement?
+During the 2023 DDRDP solicitation, only 65% of the applicants that submitted applications received a grant award.

+16. If interconnection happens after November 30, 2027, due to utility delays, will the recipient still receive reimbursement?
 Are there clawback provisions?

-The anticipated grant term is expected to be between March 1, 2024 to August 31, 2026.
-CDFA does not have specific "clawback" provisions but will withhold 10% of the grant funds until a Critical Project Review Report, Final Performance Report, Final Invoice, and resolution of any project concerns are completed. - 19.
-Can the grant funds be used as a down payment toward a bank loan?
+The grant term is June 1, 2025, to November 30, 2027.
+In cases of exceptional circumstances, CDFA may review and consider grant extensions.
+CDFA does not have specific "clawback" provisions but will withhold 10% of the grant funds until a Critical Project Review (CPR) Report, Final Performance Report, Final Invoice, and resolution of any project concerns are completed.

+- 17. Can the grant funds be used as a down payment toward a bank loan?
 If awarded funds, recipients will be reimbursed for actual, allowable project costs on a quarterly basis.
-While reimbursement of project costs would not appear to constitute a down payment toward a bank loan, applicants should contact their financial institutions with any questions regarding loans and/or down payments.

-- 20. Where can applicants find a list of required permits?
+While reimbursement of project costs would not appear to constitute a down payment toward a bank loan, applicants should contact their financial institutions with any questions regarding loans and/or down payments. - 18.
+Where can applicants find a list of required permits?